jasonraimondi/issue-nestjs-mercurious-middleware-guard/README.md

 ## What is wrong?

-**When attaching a user to the FasityRequest in a Middleware, the user field is undefined when attempting to reference that user in a Guard.**
+**When attaching a user to the FasityRequest in a Middleware, when attempting to reference that user in a Guard, the user field is undefined.**

 Based on the documentation here: https://docs.nestjs.com/guards